-Shorepower - The process of providing shoreside electrical power to a boat while its main and auxiliary engines are turned off.
+Shorepower - The process of providing shore side electrical power to a vehicle while its engine is turned off.
 The source for shorepower may be grid power from an electric utility company, or from an external remote generator.

 Stacking:

 Series - Two inverters operating together to produce twice the power and voltage of a single inverter.
 Required when operating 240 VAC loads and separate 120 VAC loads from either inverter.